 Foldscope instruments and the future

 In December 2015, Jim and Manu founded Foldscope Instruments with the goals of scaling up production of the Foldscope and eventually releasing other low-cost scientific tools.
-Based on user feedback, we are further adding more features to Foldscope to make it even more powerful.
-Our next goal (phase 2) is to distribute one million Foldscopes by the end of 2017.
+Based on user feedback, we have added more features to Foldscope to make it even more powerful.
+Our current goal (Phase 2) is to distribute one million Foldscopes by the end of 2018.
 As part of this expansion, Foldscope Instruments is partnering with educational organizations around the world.

 The vision for Foldscope Instruments includes more than widely distributed and accessible scientific tools.
-We aim, through an online social platform, to create a community of curious members dedicated to exploration, open sharing, and equality of access of scientific tools around the world.
+We aim, through an online social platform and grassroots mentoring in local communities, to create a network of curious members dedicated to exploration, open sharing, and equality of access of scientific tools around the world.

-In the end, we believe that every kid in the world should carry a microscope in his/her pocket…just like a pencil.
+In the end, we believe that every child in the world should carry a microscope in his/her pocket.